wilkerlucio/pathom/README.md

 We gonna cover all of those types of reading in this getting started.

+It's very important that you use unique names for your graph attributes, having contextual behavior is a root of evil that I recommend you to avoid.
+Use qualified (namespaced) keywords as much as you can, make then long, make then unique, give them the same care you do about naming/namespacing your functions in Clojure, this will enable your API to integrate with others and keep working for a long time.

 Next, let's do a bit more and see how to use [entities](https://github.com/wilkerlucio/pathom/wiki/Entities) to load data and define relationships:

 ```clojure